SociallyIneptWeeb/AICoverGen/README.md

 ### Set execution policy (Windows only)

 To execute the subsequent commands on Windows, it is necessary to first grant powershell permission to run scripts.
-This can be done on a user-level as follows:
+This can be done at a user level as follows:

 ```console
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser